Jamaica: Spanish rule (1509–1655)

 Christopher Columbus was the first European to see Jamaica, claiming the island for Spain after landing there in 1494 on his second voyage to the Americas.
 His probable landing point was Dry Harbour, called Discovery Bay, and St. Ann's Bay was named "Saint Gloria" by Columbus, as the first sighting of the land.
-He later returned in 1503; however, he was shipwrecked and he and his crew were forced to live on Jamaica for a year while waiting to be rescued.
+He later returned in 1503.
+He was shipwrecked and he and his crew were forced to live on Jamaica for a year while waiting to be rescued.

 One and a half kilometres west of St. Ann's Bay is the site of the first Spanish settlement on the island, Sevilla, which was established in 1509 by Juan de Esquivel but abandoned around 1524 because it was deemed unhealthy.
 The capital was moved to Spanish Town, then called St. Jago de la Vega, around 1534.
 Meanwhile, the Taínos began dying in large numbers, both from introduced diseases and from enslavement by the Spanish.
 As a result, the Spanish began importing slaves from Africa to the island.

 Many slaves managed to escape, forming autonomous communities in remote and easily defended areas in the interior of Jamaica, mixing with the remaining Taino; these communities became known as Maroons.
 Many Jews fled the Spanish Inquisition to live on the island.
 They lived as conversos and were often persecuted by the Spanish rulers, and some turned to piracy against the Spanish Empire's shipping.

 By the early 17th century it is estimated that no more than 2,500–3,000 people lived on Jamaica.

 Early British period

-Henry Morgan was a Caribbean pirate, privateer, plantation owner and slaveholder; he had first come to the West Indies as an indentured servant, like most of the early English colonists.
+Henry Morgan was a Caribbean pirate, privateer, plantation owner and slaveholder.
+He first came to the West Indies as an indentured servant, like most of the early English colonists.

 The English began taking an interest in the island and, following a failed attempt to conquer Santo Domingo on Hispaniola, Admiral William Penn and General Robert Venables led an invasion of Jamaica in 1655.
 Battles at Ocho Rios in 1657 and the Rio Nuevo in 1658 resulted in Spanish defeats; in 1660 the Maroon community under the leadership of Juan de Bolas switched sides from the Spanish, and began supporting the English.
 With their help, the Spanish defeat was secured.
 In 1661 English civil government was formed and Roundhead soldiers turned their attention to governance and agricultural responsibilities.

 When the English captured Jamaica, most Spanish colonists fled, with the exception of Spanish Jews, who chose to remain.
 Spanish slave holders freed their slaves before leaving.
 Many slaves dispersed into the mountains, joining the already established maroon communities.
 During the centuries of slavery, Jamaican Maroons established free communities in the mountainous interior of Jamaica, where they maintained their freedom and independence for generations, under the leadership of Maroon leaders such as Juan de Serras.